hugo-sid/hugo-blog-awesome/README.md

 If you find any bugs or have any suggestions, feel free to open an issue or a pull request.

+## Websites using this theme

+If you are using this theme for any website, feel free to list the website here.

 ## License

 This theme is released under the MIT license.
 For more information read the [License](https://github.com/hugo-sid/hugo-blog-awesome/LICENSE.md).